-In a previous blog post we discussed a New York trial court decision in which the court granted additional insured status to entities that did not contract with the named insured, but were referenceiStock-801340876-two-directions-300x200d by category in the named insured’s subcontract.
+In a previous blog post we discussed a New York trial court decision in which the court granted additional insured status to entities that did not contract with the named insured, but were referenced by category in the named insured’s subcontract.
 But before concluding you’ve got additional insurance, there’s another opinion you should know about.
 Around the same time, the U.S. Court of Appeals for the Second Circuit came to the opposite conclusion holding that an Additional Insured endorsement did not cover the University of Rochester Medical Center, even though the subcontract specifically provided that the University would be an additional insured, and Harleysville Insurance Co. therefore had no obligation to defend or indemnify it in a suit filed by an injured construction worker.

 In Cincinnati Insurance Co. v.
 Harleysville Insurance Co., et al., Jumall Little, an employee of The Kimmell Company Inc. was injured while making repairs at the Medical Center.
 Little sued the University, the general contractor on the project, and the subcontractor that engaged Kimmell to do the work Little was performing when he got injured.